Canyon incision in Hawaii

 PhD Project

 Chile is a country with a vast range of climate zones, from the rainy south to the hyper-arid Atacama desert.
 Chile also hosts an active and destructive subduction zone, which produces earthquakes, and therefore fractures in the bedrock.
-In my PhD, I am investigating the influence of climate (precipitation and temperature), as well as fracturing, on weathering and erosion in the Chilean Coastal Cordillera (The Coastal Cordillera is a pre-Andean volcanic arc (~Jurassic-Carboniferous) which is now a granite batholith just to the west of the Andes).
-To investigate this question, I’m quantifying erosion rates on hillslopes and in streams using cosmogenic nuclide dating (Beryllium-10) of bedrock, boulders, and soil, and measuring fracture density in different locations.
-We predict fracture spacing dictates block size because blocks arrive on the surface already dissected by fractures from tectonically-induced brittle deformation; then block size is further reduced by chemical weathering and transported by water or landslides.
-On a hillslope of a given angle, we predict erosion rate will increase with higher fracture spacing and finer-grained material.
-I’m interested to see how bedrock fracturing and climate interact to produce different landscapes and erosional processes.
+In my doctoral work I investigated the influence of climate (precipitation and temperature), as well as fracturing, on weathering and erosion in the Chilean Coastal Cordillera (The Coastal Cordillera is a pre-Andean volcanic arc (~Jurassic-Carboniferous) which is now a granite batholith just to the west of the Andes).
+I quantified erosion rates on hillslopes and in streams using cosmogenic nuclide dating (Beryllium-10) of bedrock, boulders, and soil with the conceptual model that fracture spacing dictates block size because blocks arrive on the surface already dissected by fractures from tectonically-induced brittle deformation; then block size is further reduced by chemical weathering and transported by water or landslides.
+I also measured 10Be and 14C concentrations of large boulders in streams along the same climate gradient, and aim to model possible transport pathways, erosion rates, and residence times of the boulders from the hillslope to the stream.

 Part of this story is now published in ESurf: https://esurf.copernicus.org/articles/11/305/2023/